elkholyaa/ghodo-school-admin/docs/ghodo-school-srs.md

         - Could you suggest any alternative or more standard Laravel practices for this specific task/code block, and explain why they might be better?
         🧑‍💻 **Developer Check:**
         - Run `php artisan test tests/Feature/MaterialRequestTest.php`.
 Ensure all feature tests pass.
-        **Status:** ☐ Pending - Feature tests not yet implemented
+        **Status:** ✅ Completed - Feature tests created for CRUD operations, permission checks, and relationship validation
     *   **Key Learning Takeaway:** Reinforcing the advanced authorization patterns, working with optional foreign key relationships, and building complex forms with dynamic data (dropdown for related requests).

 ---
 [Back to Top](#)

 ### 3.7.
 Phase 6: Refinements & Next Steps
-1.  ☐ **Review Dashboard Data:** Ensure all dashboard widgets are fetching and displaying correct, live data based on the implemented modules and user roles.
+1.  ✅ **Review Dashboard Data:** Ensure all dashboard widgets are fetching and displaying correct, live data based on the implemented modules and user roles.
 (Refinement of Phase 3 Logic)
 2.  **Eager Loading Review:** Go through all controller `index` and `show` methods (and any other places where related models are accessed in loops).
 Implement eager loading using `->with(['relationshipName', 'otherRelationship'])` where appropriate to prevent N+1 query problems.
 Use Laravel Debugbar (see Non-Functional Requirements) to verify query counts.
     *   2.1. ☐ **Maintenance Requests:**
         **Cursor AI Prompt:**